 Looking for a relatively untouched destination to travel to this year?
 A destination that is not only astonishing beautiful, but also offers incredible range of activities to do and places to see?
-A country that is a lot cheaper compared to its neighbouring counterparts, and is only 5-and-half hours (via flight) away from Dubai?
+A country that is a lot cheaper compared to its neighboring counterparts, and is only 5-and-half hours (via flight) away from Dubai?

 We are sure all that information has gotten you on the edge of your seat, but we haven’t told you the most interesting deal yet!
 If you are a UAE resident with a valid passport, you could travel to this gem of a country VISA FREE!
 Yes! you read it right!

 Flanked by mighty mountains and dotted with pretty villages, this Balkan country is steadily becoming a firm favourite amongst globetrotters.
 Read on to know why a visit to Montenegro in 2019 is a fantastic idea!